 - 9.1 The HEM Team of Essex County Council will be responsible for monitoring progress and standards throughout the project.
-This will include the fieldwork, reporting, and publication stages. - 9.2 Notification of the start of work will be given to the HEM Team one week in advance of its commencement. - 9.3 All excavated trenches must be inspected by the HEM Team Officer prior to their backfilling. - 9.4 Any variations of the WSI shall be agreed with HEM Team before they are carried out.
+This will include the fieldwork, reporting, and publication stages. - 9.2 Notification of the start of work will be given to the HEM Team one week in advance of its commencement. - 9.3 Any variations of the WSI shall be agreed with HEM Team before they are carried out.